timescale/templates/README.md

 TimescaleDB is an open-source database designed to make SQL scalable for time-series data.
 It's optimized for fast ingest and complex queries, making it ideal for finance, IoT, DevOps, and other time-series data applications.

-## Features

-This repository provides:

-- A `ticks` hypertable for efficient storage and querying of tick data.
-- Continuous aggregates for generating candlesticks.
-- Utilities for tracking symbol pairs and last prices.

 ## Common Use Cases